Duck Detective: The Secret Salami: Reception

-Duck Detective received positive reviews on Metacritic.
 Polygon praised its charm and humor, which they said made backtracking to find more clues fun.
 Given that it only takes a few hours to complete, they hoped Happy Broccoli would add more episodes.
-Digitally Downloaded enjoyed the parody of hardboiled detective fiction, which was a good hardboiled story itself.
+Digitally Downloaded, in a 5 star review, enjoyed the parody of hardboiled detective fiction, which was a good hardboiled story itself.
 PCGamesN called it "funny, entertaining, and satisfying" that is a good value despite its short length.
 Hardcore Gamer recommended it to gamers who enjoy indie games and crime mysteries, who they felt would not be disappointed by the short length.
 Nintendo World Report praised the writing and art, though they said they wanted more cases to solve.
+Although Kotaku was occasionally frustrated by the puzzles, they praised it as a "game full of character".
+Mystery Magazine praised the light-heartedness and humour, contrasting it against the usual serious tones of detective fiction, and said that it felt more like a workplace comedy than a criminal investigation.
+The A.V.
+Club described it as a "loving homage to noir tropes that nails the balance between comedy and mystery".
+In a more negative review, while Destructoid praised the art and its attention to detail, it criticized the "deducktion" mechanic for being too mechanical, and that the deductions required to be made were often unintuitive or irrelevant.
+The plot was also described as poor.